nknab/Moneway/README.md

 ## Database
 This makes use of MySql Database

 In the **config/config.toml** file you will find the configuration file for the Database.
-Mkae changes to suit your database settings.
+Make changes to suit your database settings.

       server = "127.0.0.1"
       port = "3306"